MelbDjango/lesson-one/slides/CLASS.md

 - HTTP, Requests and Responses
 - Getting Python, virtualenv and Django installed
-- Your first Django application
+- Our first Django project
 - Introduction to Git and Github

 ---